2022 National League Division Series: Game 4

 Game 4 commenced following a 31-minute rain delay, Tyler Anderson started for Los Angeles while Joe Musgrove started for San Diego.
 Former Padres pitcher Jake Peavy threw out the ceremonial first pitch.

 Musgrove worked around a Freddie Freeman double in the first when Trent Grisham made a ranging catch of a fly ball to end the inning.
 Tyler Anderson then worked around a Manny Machado single in the bottom of the inning.
-The top of the third inning would see the game's first action, with runners on second and third and one out, Freeman's two-run double gave the Dodgers the first runs of the game.
+The top of the third inning saw the game's first action, with runners on second and third and one out, Freeman's two-run double gave the Dodgers the first runs of the game.
 In the top of the seventh, the Dodgers loaded the bases against the Padres bullpen with no outs, but only scored one run on a Will Smith sacrifice fly.
 Tim Hill retired the next two batters to prevent further damage.
 In the bottom of the seventh inning, the Padres took the lead with a five-run inning against Tommy Kahnle, Yency Almonte, and Alex Vesia.
 With no outs, Austin Nola drove in the Padres' first run with an infield single against Kahnle.
 After the Dodgers pitching change to Almonte, Ha-seong Kim doubled in a run and a single by Juan Soto tied the game at 3.
 Almonte then retired the next two Padres.
 With Jake Cronenworth at the plate, Soto proceeded to steal second and Dodgers' manager Dave Roberts changed pitchers and brought Vesia into the game.
 Cronenworth then singled to center plating Kim and Soto to give the Padres a 5–3 lead.
 Robert Suárez pitched a scoreless eighth inning for the Padres and closer Josh Hader struck out the top of the order to end the series.

 With the win, the 89-win Padres completed the upset of the 111-win Dodgers in four games.
 The only other time in MLB playoff history that a team defeated an opponent who was more than 22 wins better was in the 1906 World Series when the 93-win Chicago White Sox defeated the 116-win Chicago Cubs.
 The Padres advanced to the NLCS for the first time since 1998.
+MLB.com ranked the Padres’ upset of the Dodgers as the second greatest upset in postseason history.

+In the immediate aftermath of Game 4, Los Angeles Times sportswriter Bill Plaschke called the Dodgers' series loss to the Padres "the biggest disappointment in Dodger history."
+Many Dodger fans have agreed with this sentiment, and some fans have even regarded the series loss as worse than any other series loss in franchise history, including the team's devastating series loss to the Washington Nationals three years prior.